-Often, this topic is related by the medias, presenting both arguments and versions from the two camps, the supporters of the saving of this animal, and their opponents.
-Most of the time, relying on these medias, it is difficult to figure make its own opinion about the topic, because of a lack of concrete facts and information.
+Often, this topic is related by the media, presenting both arguments and versions from the two camps, the supporters of the saving of this animal, and their opponents.
+Most of the time, relying on these media, it is difficult to figure make their own opinion about the topic, because of a lack of concrete facts and information.

 If you poll people in the street, almost everyone will say "I love bears, they're lovely animals and I think they should be saved, but if I meet one I don't know what I would do, so I understand also the cattle breeders !"

 Following another approach, some other people, closer to the anti-globalism political views, tend to prefer the opponents' version, which sounds less "dreamy ecologist" and closer to the local context and the reality.
 But often, also, without any really concrete reasons.

 The aim of this article is to make it a bit more clear.
 Forgive me also for the poor pictures in order to illustrate it, but I did my best with what I could get.
 Any pictures of the European brown bear will be greatly appreciated.

 In prehistory, bears were present in almost all parts of the northern hemisphere.
 With the apparition of human activities, their dispersal clustered and the domains of the bears became limited to the only mountainous ranges.

 Some of these populations disappeared: There were bears in Morocco, in the UK, in Corsica, more than 1000 years ago...

 The population of the Pyrenees started to regress some 200 years ago with the invention of guns, and the Pyrenees becoming an increasingly popular area for hunting (unfortunately not only at the detriment of bears, but also the extinct ibex, and the chamois, now saved, but who was close to the end in the '70s).